davidpross/davidpross.com/content/about.md

 title: About Me
 ---

-My name is David Ross and I am a master’s student in bioinformatics and computational biomedicine at Oregon Health & Science University, graduating June 2021.
-I am also currently a Biostatistics Intern at NanoString Technologies, Inc. Prior to pursuing a master’s, I developed software, from accounting systems to iPhone apps.
+My name is David Ross.
+I am a software developer and bioinformatics scientist with a Master of Science degree in Bioinformatics and Computational Biomedicine from Oregon Health & Science University.
+I create tools for analyzing and visualizing biological datasets.
+I completed internships at [NanoString](https://www.nanostring.com/) and the [Earle A. Chiles Research Institute](https://oregon.providence.org/our-services/e/earle-a-chiles-research-institute/).
+Previously, I developed iPhone apps and enterprise software.
+View my full [resume](/resume).

 ![](/img/self.png)